On the classifying space of Artin monoids

 If $\alpha\leql\beta$ we also say that $\alpha$ is a left divisor of $\beta$, that $\alpha$ left divides $\beta$, or that $\beta$ is left divisible by $\alpha$.
 We do the same for right divisibility.
 Both $\leql$ and $\leqr$ are partial order relations on $A^+$ \cite{brieskorn1972artin}.

 \begin{definition} Let $E$ be a subset of $A^+$.
 A \emph{left common divisor} of $E$ is any element of $A^+$ which left divides all elements of $E$.
 A \emph{greatest left common divisor} of $E$ is a left common divisor of $E$ which is left multiple of all the left common divisors of $E$.
-Similarly, a \emph{left common multiple} of $E$ is any element of $A^+$ which is left multiple of all elements of $E$, and a \emph{left least common multiple} of $E$ is a left common multiple of $E$ which is left divisible for all the left common multiples of $E$.
+Similarly, a \emph{left common multiple} of $E$ is any element of $A^+$ which is left multiple of all elements of $E$, and a \emph{least left common multiple} of $E$ is a left common multiple of $E$ which a left divisor of all the left common multiples of $E$.
 Define in the obvious way the analogous concepts for right divisibility. \end{definition}

 \begin{proposition}[\cite{brieskorn1972artin}] When a greatest common divisor or a least common multiple exists for a set $E$, then it is unique. \end{proposition}

 \begin{proposition}[\cite{brieskorn1972artin}] Let $E$ be a subset of $A^+$.
 If $E$ admits a left (resp.\ right) common multiple, then it also admits a least left (resp.\ right) common multiple. \end{proposition}